 - Maximum bytes per second: 100 MB per second, per table.
 Exceeding this amount will cause

-- API requests per second, per user: If you make more than 100 requests per second, throttling might occur.
-This limit does not apply for streaming inserts.
+- If you make more than 100 requests per second, throttling might occur.
+This limit does not apply to streaming inserts.

-- Concurrent API requests, per user: If you make more than 300 concurrent requests per user, throttling might occur.
-This limit does not apply for streaming inserts.
+- If you make more than 300 concurrent requests per user, throttling might occur.
+This limit does not apply to streaming inserts.